B’nai Mitzvah at MVHC

 Choosing a Date

 Choose a date by filling out the Date Request Form and sending it to the Office with copies to the Rabbi and Education Director.
-This date is conditional on the successful fulfillment of the Shabbat and holiday service requirements, and the form must be accompanied by a progress plan on service attendance.
+This date is conditional on the successful fulfillment of the Shabbat and holiday service requirements.
+The form must be accompanied by a progress plan on service attendance signed by the Education Director.
+You will receive a confirmation of the date from the office.
 It is understood that the student commits to completing their final year in Hebrew School even if the Bar or Bat Mitzvah takes place before the end of the Hebrew School year.

 Planning the Service